Aleksandr Aleksandrov: Early life

-Alexander Andreevich Alexandrov (named Nadezhda Andreyevna Durova), was born on September 17, 1783, into the family of a Russian major.
+Alexander Andreevich Alexandrov (named Nadezhda Andreyevna Durova), was born on 17 September 1783, into the family of a Russian major.
 Sources identify his birth place as either the Vyatka Governorate of the Russian Empire, an army camp in Kyiv, or Kherson.
 His mother came from a family of wealthy landowners from Poltava, and married his father against the will of his own father.
 According to Alexandrov, his mother "passionately wanted to have a son" and was dismayed to apparently have a daughter instead; he describes an incident in which she—furious at her infant for crying all night—threw him from the window of a moving carriage, nearly killing him.
 After that his father placed him in the care of his soldiers.
 As a child, Alexandrov learned the standard marching commands, and an unloaded gun was his favorite toy.

 After his father retired from service, he continued playing with broken sabers and frightened his family by secretly taming a stallion that they considered unbreakable.

 In 1801, he married a Sarapul judge, Vasily Stefanovich Chernov, a man seven years his senior.
-He gave birth to Chernov's son on January 4, 1803.
-On September 17, 1806, Alexandrov dressed in a Cossack uniform, abandoned home, and enlisted in the Polish Uhlan Regiment, presenting himself as a nobleman named Alexander Sokolov.
+He gave birth to Chernov's son on 4 January 1803.
+On 17 September 1806, Alexandrov dressed in a Cossack uniform, abandoned home, and enlisted in the Polish Uhlan Regiment, presenting himself as a nobleman named Alexander Sokolov.